-Seahawks mailbag: Expectations for the offensive line?
-And who will win position battles at safety and tight end?
+Seahawks mailbag: Who will win position battles at safety and tight end?

 The game you’re going to see — against the Baltimore Ravens — will obviously be a really interesting one due to the return of Earl Thomas to Seattle as well as a game against a team that made the playoffs last season and has one of the most entertaining young QBs in the NFL in Lamar Jackson.

-The day before that game, Washington hosts Oregon at Husky Stadium in what shapes up as one of the Pac-12 games of the year, a contest that could well decide who wins the North.
-It won’t be easy to get a ticket, but a Washington-Oregon game is always a must-see event, so if you have a chance….
+The day before that game, Washington hosts Oregon at Husky Stadium in what shapes up as one of the Pac-12 games of the year, a contest that could well decide who wins the North Division.
+It won’t be easy to get a ticket, but a Washington-Oregon game is always a must-see event, so if you have a chance …

-If you can’t get a ticket to that, you could just head to Safe…. er, T-Mobile Park, where some band called The Who will be playing Saturday night (there’s no worries that a Mariners playoff game will get in the way).
-The Who supposedly retired in 1982 or so, but they just keep riding their Magic Bus and talking about their generation even now that they are well into their ’70s, and T-Mobile has turned out to be a really good place to see concerts.
+If you can’t get a ticket to that, you could just head to Safe … er, T-Mobile Park, where some band called The Who will be playing Saturday night (there’s no worries that a Mariners playoff game will get in the way).
+The Who supposedly retired in 1982 or so, but they just keep riding their Magic Bus and talking about their generation even now that they are well into their 70s, and T-Mobile has turned out to be a really good place to see concerts.

 I’m sure there are lots of other things going on.
 But that feels like more than enough.

-A: I’d agree that the Seahawks are likely to keep just three tight ends since George Fant is essentially a tight end now.
+A: I’d agree that the Seahawks are likely to keep just three tight ends because George Fant is essentially a tight end now.
 Seattle also has Nick Bellore at fullback — fullbacks can always fill some tight end-type roles — and he seems to have better-than-average odds to make the team.

 So yeah, three tight ends would seem to be the max.

 Seattle has six tight ends on its roster heading into camp — fewer than it usually has, which is likely in large part because of Fant.
-Those six are: will Dissly, Ed Dickson, Jacob Hollister, Nick Vannett, Tyrone Swoopes and Justin Johnson, the latter an undrafted free agent out of Mississippi State.
+Those six are: Will Dissly, Ed Dickson, Jacob Hollister, Nick Vannett, Tyrone Swoopes and Justin Johnson, the latter an undrafted free agent out of Mississippi State.

 When I did a 53-man roster projection following minicamp, I kept three tight ends — Dissly, Vannett and Hollister.